Tag: surrender

 1) Where do you see your political and your religious worldview in harmony?
 Where do you see them in conflict?

 3) Do you evaluate people’s religious affections based upon their politics?
-Do you assume a person’s politics based upon their religion?
+Do you a person’s politics based upon their religion?

 ※Prayer※